 A sustainable legacy

 Situated just north of Doha's many football clubs, Lusail will not need its own football stadium after 2022.
 Instead, this arena will become a community hub of schools, shops, health clinics and sporting facilities, all under the original roof of the stadium.

-However, other places do need more sporting infrastructure, so some of the stadium's 80,000 seats will be removed and donated to sporting projects far and wide – a fittingly efficient use of materials from this most sustainable of stadiums.
+However, other places do need more sporting infrastructure, so most of the stadium's 80,000 seats will be removed and donated to sporting projects far and wide – a fittingly efficient use of materials from this most sustainable of stadiums.